+FAST!
 Trainees assume that anyone, regardless of size or skill level, can be dangerous.
 In order to defend against the brawler or trained technician, you need to be exposed to unique methods that work against armed, unarmed, and even multiple attackers.

 American Ninjutsu Academy trainees work on an effective range of tools that can be learned quickly, without all of the restraints and outdated methods that traditional systems require of there students.

-In the real world of personal protection, it's life and death.
+NOT A SPORT In the real world of personal protection, it's life and death.
 Anything can happen.
 Although contest can promote skill and strategy, a tournament is confined by restrictions.
 It does not address multiple opponents or armed assailants, and in general can build a false sense of security in one's ability to defend his or her life.
 In American Ninjutsu the challenge you'll face will be to become your personal best.